 Since the surge of whites into Indian Territory in the nineteenth century's last decades, they have outnumbered other groups.
 In 1900 the census of Indian Territory recorded whites at 77.2 percent and American Indians at 13.4.
 The 2010 census tallied whites at 67.0 percent, American Indians at 22.4 percent, Asians at 1.3 percent, and African Americans at 0.2 percent.
 Hispanic ethnicity was identified as 3.0 percent.
 The incorporated towns are Bernice, Colcord, Grove, Jay, Kansas, Oaks, and West Siloam.

 The county offers several recreation areas and historic sites.
 Just south of Lake Eucha is the 14,316-acre Spavinaw Wildlife Management Area.
 State parks include Honey Creek at Grove and Bernice at Bernice, Lake Eucha south of Jay, and Natural Falls near West Siloam Springs.
 Har-Ber Village, a large museum, is west of Grove.
 Near present Oaks is Moravian Springplace Mission.
 Southwest of Maysville, Arkansas, is the site of Fort Wayne.
 Six properties have been listed in the National Register of Historic Places.
 Polson Cemetery (NR 77001092), west of Southwest City, Missouri, is the burial place of Major Ridge, John Ridge, and Stand Watie.
-Northwest of Grove in the Seneca-Cayuga area is the still-active Splitlog (Cayuga Mission) Church (NR 72001061) built by Mathias Spitlog.
+Northeast of Grove in the Seneca-Cayuga area is the still-active Splitlog (Cayuga Mission) Church (NR 72001061) built by Mathias Spitlog.
 The Hildebrand-Beck Mill (NR 72001062) stands on Flint Creek just north of U.S. Highway 412 east of Kansas, Oklahoma.
 The Talbot Library and Museum in Colcord displays artifacts and provides genealogy resources.

 Notable natives of Delaware County include Lee B. Smith (1844–1917), an adopted Cherokee who served on the Cherokee Nation Council and was the county's first state legislator.
 John H. Gibson (1861–1940) owned the Grove Sun and served in local and state offices.